KenKundert/nestedtext/doc/how_to_write.rst

     be combined to form multiline strings.
 To do so, precede the line with a greater-than symbol::

-        >     this is the first line of a multiline string, it is indented.
+        >     This is the first line of a multiline string, it is indented.
-        > this is the second line, it is not indented.
+        > This is the second line, it is not indented.

-    The content of each line starts after the space that follows the greater-than symbol.
+    The content of each line starts after the first space that follows the greater-than symbol.

     You can include empty lines in the string simply by specifying the